DalvirBSingh/PythonProject/README.md

 - No big problems, just minor bugs & issues.
 Most time consuming part is training the machine learning model on the large dataset.
 I still need to optimize the parameters to reach better accuracy and each time it just takes so long.

+#### Challeges
+- Traininng the machine learning model takes forever, just 20 epoch took hours & 124 epochs in a attempt to increase accuracy took 16hours.
+As a result, I didn't have enough time to fine tune the parameters to achieve the best result or accuracy but did enough in the time span given to provide a proof of concept.
+- Keras & tensor flow version conflicts, resolved by finding the right versions that mix well together

+#### What I enjoyed about this project
+- Learning more about computer vision and applying knowledges from different classes & personal experience
+- Have a interesting projects to talk about in interviews

 #### Citations:

 - Project Inspired from the following links